Vortex nucleation barrier in superconductors beyond the Bean-Livingston approximation: A numerical approach for the sphaleron problem in a gauge theory: Appendix

 In this way the curve is parametrized as $\vb q_n \equiv \vb q(s_n)$ with $s\in[0,1]$.
 Using the input set $I=\{(s_n, \vb q_n)\}$ the interpolating function $\hat{\vb q}^i(s)$ is estimated.
 Finally, a new set of equidistant frames is generated by

 \end{enumerate}

-\subsection{Metric and Gauge Invariance}
+\subsubsection{Metric and Gauge Invariance}

-The key point in our work is finding the saddle points in a system with gauge symmetry.
+The application of the string method to sphalerons identification in gauge theories is associated with several technical challenges, mainly related to metric definition for a Hilbert space and gauge invariance preservation.
+For this reason, we have developed a variant that we called \emph{gauged string method}, which we used to compute physically meaningful minimum energy paths while avoiding the use of global gauge fixing.
 If we consider a generic path in the phase space $\vb q(s)$, the system may evolve in $s$ changing the gauge of the solution without affecting the observable quantities of the system.
 In other words, the string gets twisted in the gauge degree of freedom crossing zones of the configuration space where there is no movement in the physical fields.

 This can be better understood thinking of the role of the metric, necessary to calculate the distances $\Delta s_n = \norm{\tilde{\vb q}_n^i -\tilde{\vb q}^i_{n-1}}$ needed for the reparametrization step.
-In a straightforward extension of the prescription of the \textit{simplified string method} to a Hilbert space, the metric for the Ginzburg-Landau free energy is the distance defined as:
+In a straightforward extension of the prescription of the simplified string method to a Hilbert space, the metric for the Ginzburg-Landau free energy is the distance defined as:

 where $\norm{\cdot}$ is the standard $L^2$ norm.
 The problem arising with this choice is the use of the gauge dependent fields $\vb a$ and $\psi$.
-This means that two configurations of the same physical system expressed in two different gauges are considered as two distinct systems.
-Hence, the string can move in the gauge degree of freedom, resulting in artifacts.
+This in a way means that two configurations of the same physical system expressed in two different gauges are considered as two distinct systems.
+Hence, the string can move in the gauge degree of freedom.

 There can be a region of the string where the fields $\vb a$ and $\psi$ are changing, but there is no variation in the observable quantities, such as $\vb b$ and $\vb j$.
 The approach we use is to define a new gauge-invariant metric.
-With respect to the gauge transformation in Eq. \eqref{eq:gaugeTransformation} a possible choice, based on Eq.\eqref{eq:gaugeDependent} reads:
+With respect to the gauge transformation in Eq. \eqref{eq:gaugeTransformation} a possible choice, based on Eq.\eqref{eq:gaugeDependent}, reads:

 Eq. \eqref{eq:invatianMetric1} entails some limitations.
 In fact, let us suppose to be interested in studying samples with particular geometry.
 Inside holes, or other domain exclusion, the order parameter $\psi$ is not defined.
 Hence, Eq. \eqref{eq:invatianMetric1} becomes $\Delta s^{ph}_n = \qty(\norm{\vb a_n - \vb a_{n-1}}^2)^{1/2}$, which is clearly not gauge invariant.
 Therefore, we can modify the definition of the metric in Eq. \eqref{eq:invatianMetric1}, to obtain a gauge invariant quantity which is related to the order parameter $\psi$ and simultaneously defined both in the domain and geometrical exclusions.
 By using the observables $\vb b$ and $\vb j$ we define: